Kansas City Uber Accident Lawyer

 Unfortunately, injuries sustained while riding in an Uber are always covered.
 Uber drivers are considered independent contractors.
 As a result, that Uber may deny claims arising from the intentional acts of its drivers, such as assaults or violence against passengers.

-Were You a Passenger or Driver in a Car Hit by an Uber?
+Were You a Passenger or Driver in a Car Hit by an Uber or Lyft?

 If you are in a vehicle that is in a crash with an Uber vehicle, it is critical to find out whether the Uber driver was working – ie. carrying a paying passenger - or driving in between fares.
 If the other driver had a paying passenger in the Uber vehicle, then the $1 million policy limits policy should apply.
 However, if the driver was off-duty or driving between pick-ups, you may be limited to the driver's personal coverage limits, along with your own coverage, as with a typical car accident.

-What You Should Do After a Ride-Sharing Accident
+What You Should Do After a Kansas City Uber or Lyft Accident

 - Gather information.
 As with any car accident, you should gather information and document the accident as best you can at the scene.
 This includes getting all drivers’ names, contact information, license plate numbers and insurance policy information.